 How do you go from raw data to actionable insights?
 The answer is with data processing.
-Find out everything you need to know in this beginner’s guide.

 - What is data processing?

 - What is the data processing lifecycle? (step-by-step)

 - What are some different types of data processing?

 Ready to learn everything you never knew you needed to know about data processing?
 Let’s dive in.

 Data processing describes the collection and transformation of raw data into meaningful information.

 Once processed, this information can be used for a variety of different purposes by everyone from data scientists to business analysts, C-suite decision-makers, and IT managers, to name just a few.
 Regardless of the end-user or their task, the ultimate goal of data processing always remains the same.
 It is about turning data into information.

 Within the context of modern data analytics, much of the data processing lifecycle is automated using sophisticated hardware and algorithms.
 Often, this is the precursor to more in-depth and hands-on data analysis, where the information gleaned is further analyzed to extract more focused and actionable insights.

 Data processing is a cycle, not a once-off